Family Violence

 Return of the Child

-After the investigation, if the child is found to be in need of protection, the child may either remain in the home with supports and services in place, or the child may be placed in care through a Residential Services Agreement or by apprehension.
-Following the removal of a child, if safety threats that caused the child to be in need of protection no longer exist, the agency may return the child with a safety plan in place to address any remaining safety concerns.
+Following the removal of a child, if safety threats that caused the child to be in need of protection no longer exist, the agency may return the child.
+This could include putting a safety plan in place to address any remaining safety concerns.

 Protection Hearings